aptos-labs/aptos-wallet-adapter/packages/wallet-adapter-core/README.md

-The core adapter functionality
+# Aptos Wallet Adapter core functionality

-Holds and manage the adapter state, validations and interaction with the current connected wallet.
+The core functionality for the wallet adapter that holds and manages the adapter state, validations and interaction with the current connected wallet.